manage stress

 3. Prioritize Sleep

-To effectively manage stress, it’s essential to prioritize good-quality sleep.
-Establish a relaxing bedtime routine, avoid screens before bed, and create a sleep-friendly environment.
+To manage stress, you need to get good quality sleep.
+This means developing a nice, relaxing sleep routine, no screen time before bed, and a suitable sleep environment.

 Read More: Why Do We Sleep?
 Unraveling the Science Behind a Good Night’s Rest